PennyLaneAI/catalyst/doc/dev/installation.rst

 | `Docker: User Installation <https://github.com/PennyLaneAI/catalyst/blob/main/.devcontainer/Dockerfile>`_
 | `Docker: Developer Installation <https://github.com/PennyLaneAI/catalyst/blob/main/.devcontainer/dev/Dockerfile>`_

-The user image provides an officially supported enviroment and automatically installs the latest release of Catalyst.
-The developer image only provides the right enviroment to build Catalyst from source, and requires launching the post-install script at ``.devcontainer/dev/post-install.sh`` from whithin the root of the running container.
+The user image provides an officially supported environment and automatically installs the latest release of Catalyst.
+The developer image only provides the right environment to build Catalyst from source, and requires launching the post-install script at ``.devcontainer/dev/post-install.sh`` from within the root of the running container.

 .. note::